velocitatem/the-ie-experience/README.md

 + Student library at IE university in the stype of pixel art console game aesthetic.
 With a character standing.
 View from the top.
 The character is a man with dark hair and a blue shirt.
 + Student kitchen at IE university in the stype of pixel art console game aesthetic.
 With a character standing.
 View from the top.
 The character is a man with dark hair and a blue shirt.
 + Classroom at IE university in the stype of pixel art console game aesthetic.
 With a character standing.
 View from the top.
 The character is a man with dark hair and a blue shirt.
++ Cafeteria at IE university in the stype of pixel art console game aesthetic.
+With a character standing.
+View from the top.
+The character is a man with dark hair and a blue shirt.
++ Student bedroom in the stype of pixel art console game aesthetic.
+With a character standing.
+View from the top.
+The character is a man with dark hair and a blue shirt.